dariast03/dariast03/README.md

   ## About me &#128513;
   <p>
   <b>
-  I am Date a lover of technology &#128525; passionate about front end development, I work on my projects with React/Next a front framework that I really like.
+  I am Dante a lover of technology &#128525; passionate about front end development, I work on my projects with React/Next a front framework that I really like.
-  I'm currently learning reactjs and nodejs (wooaaahh fullstack JS &#128526;). i like to learn new technology and update myself. i also like to contribute in open sources projects
+  I'm currently learning react-native and nestjs (wooaaahh fullstack JS &#128526;). i like to learn new technology and update myself. i also like to contribute in open sources projects